-The Liquefied Petroleum (LP) Gas System in your mini motor home furnishes fuel for hot water, heat, cooking and refrigeration.
+The Liquefied Petroleum (LP) Gas System in your unit furnishes fuel for hot water, heat, cooking, and refrigeration.
 LP gas, a by-product of the petroleum refining process, provides a portable, efficient and inexpensive source of energy.
-It is stored in either a tank (Figure 16) or a bottle (Figure 17).
-The tank is mounted to the chassis of your unit and is reached through an access door.
-The bottle (some units have two bottles) is in an outside compartment.

-Under pressure in the container, the LP gas turns to vapor; it is the vapor which burns.
-Each container has a 20% liquid level gauge which allows space for vapor expansion.
-In addition, each undermount LP gas tank has a 80% automatic stop fill valve which prevents the tank from being overfilled (LP gas bottles do not have this device).
-The high pressure of the vapor in the container is reduced in two stages through a regulator.
-The container pressure will vary with temperature and altitude, but may be 100 to 250 pounds per square inch (psi) or more.
+It is stored in a tank (Figure 16) which is mounted to the chassis of your unit and is reached through an access door.
+Under pressure in the tank, the LP gas turns to vapor; it is the vapor which burns.
+Each tank has a 20% liquid level gauge which allows space in the tank for vapor expansion.
+The high pressure of the vapor in the tank is reduced in two stages through a regulator.
+The tank pressure will vary with temperature and altitude, but may be 100 to 250 pounds per square inch or more.
 It is reduced to about 12 psi in the first stage, then to about 6-1/4 ounces in the second stage (the 6-1/4 ounces per square inch also is expressed as 11 inches of water column).
 The LP gas is propane or a blend of propane and butane, depending upon your locale.

 The LP gas system is designed and built to rigid standards and tested before leaving the factory.
 Your Coachmen dealer also tests the system prior to delivery to you.
 Except for simple maintenance and occasionally tightening a connection, you should take your unit to an authorized Coachmen dealer for LP gas problems.
-The LP tank or bottle should always be filled by an authorized LP supplier.
+The LP tank should always be filled by an authorized LP supplier.